Introduction to Analy High School Academics

 Like our other college preparatory classes, Honors courses prepare our students for continuing education.
 With additional requirements, they prepare students for rigorous Advanced Placement (AP) courses.
 Students enrolled in these classes do receive a grade bump however, unlike the AP courses, students do not take a designated College Board Exam at the end of the academic year and grades are not considered college units by colleges.

-Analy High School remains a county leader with their AA&T programs.
-While many schools have had to cut these valuable programs, AHS continues to improve this department which includes: Project Make, Computer Programming, Woodshop, Auto Shop (including an Electric Car class), Video Production, Agriculture, Floral Design, Culinary Arts, and Clothing.
+Analy High School remains a county leader with their CTE programs.
+While many schools have had to cut these valuable programs, AHS continues to improve this department which includes: Project Make, Computer Programming, Woodshop, Video Production, Agriculture, Floral Design, Culinary Arts, and Clothing.